 Lake Elmenteita looking towards the exploded volcanic crater known as The Sleeping Warrior.
 Large numbers of flamingos come to feed here, but it is more important as a breeding ground for white pelicans.
 Like many of the Rift lakes, the water is exceedingly alkaline.
 This particular lake is also very shallow, being only around 1 metre deep.
 At times it has been known to disappear altogether, leaving a dusty basin.
 The name comes from the Maasai ol muteita meaning dust place.

-There were around twenty ‘thatched-roof’ tents – all en suite.
-On cool evenings we would return from the night drive or bar to find hot water bottles in our beds.
+There were around twenty ‘thatched-roof’ tents – all with bathrooms.
+On cool evenings we would return from the night drive to find hot water bottles in our beds.